- Sofitel Chicago Magnificent Mile

 – What is cyber?

-– What’s the lifecycle of a cyber attack?
+– Life and death of a cyber attack

 – What does a cyber attack look and feel like?